ModeShape/modeshape-examples/README.md

 ModeShape is open source software with a dedicated community.
 If you have any questions or problems, post a question in our [user forum](http://community.jboss.org/en/modeshape) or hop into our [IRC chat room](http://www.jboss.org/modeshape/chat) and talk our community of contributors and users.

+# Contribute an example

+We're always looking for good, easy to follow examples.
+If you've written one and would like to help, simply use GitHub's Fork and Pull-Request techniques.

+1. Use the "Fork" button at the top of [this page](https://github.com/ModeShape/modeshape-examples) on GitHub to create your own fork.
+2. Clone your fork:
+    $ git clone git@github.com:<you>/modeshape-examples.git
+    $ cd modeshape-examples
+    $ git remote add upstream git://github.com/ModeShape/modeshape-examples.git
+3. Create a topic branch
+    $ git checkout -b <branch-name>
+4. Make your changes
+5. When all of the examples (including yours) build, commit to that branch
+    $ git commit .
+6. Push your commit(s) to your fork on GitHub
+    $ git push origin <branch-name>
+7. On GitHub.com, go to your fork and switch branches to your topic branch, press the 'Pull Request' button, and fill out the form with the details.

+We'll then review your submission and, if it works and builds, merge it into the examples repository.